Which Kindle to buy as a South African

 Having had the wifi Kindle for 2 months or so before I lost it I knew I had to get another.
 I had also started using Calibre (download here) and had thought that the 3G could be used for delivery of generated e-magazines.
 Again, I was mistaken.
 3G is only used to deliver notifications that I needed to hook up to wifi to receive my e-magazine.
 It did however allow me to order books directly from the device and have them delivered pretty much instantly.
 Great way to shop for new books if you are sitting in a coffee shop or somewhere away from home.
 There is also talk that the built in web browser can use the 3G connection.
 I have never got this to work very effectively but some may find this useful.

-Having had both versions of the 6? device, my thoughts are as follows.
+Having had both versions of the 6″ device, my thoughts are as follows.
 Both are wonderful reading devices which will serve you well.
-If you travel a bit or are away from home often, or don’t have wifi internet access at home, then go for the 3G version.
+If you are looking at the Touch version and you travel a bit or are away from home often, or don’t have wifi internet access at home, then go for the 3G version.
 If you can afford the extra $50 (R350) and don’t really think you need it, then go for the 3G version anyway.
 The 3G works through a built-in SIM card (via Vodacom I believe), you pay no monthly fees for this, never need to RICA this – it just works.
+However, if you are looking at the $109 Kindle, to pay the extra $80 to move to a 3G version is a bit much.

 When you order the 3G Kindle ($189) with case ($60) from South Africa you are going to pay $27 odd shipping and another $48 for import duties, giving a total of $325, or R2313 (at current exchange rates).